The Empress, the Alembic and the Secret Fire

 ‘The watery matrix holdeth the fire captive.’ – Jacob Boehme

 Like the eagle on her shield, the Empress has ‘wings.’
-Beside her left hip is a scallop or scalloped bowl/baptismal fount.
+Beside her left hip is a scallop or scalloped bowl/baptismal fount, an old symbol of the Christian pilgrim.
 The scalloped basin was also a type of alchemical vessel and symbol of the Hermetic pilgrim, according to Fulcanelli.
 Either way, it has to do with the purification process.

 Hellenistic Greek Glass Shell 2nd-1st century B.C.

-In both type 1 and type 2 Empress cards, there is often what resembles a triple flag under the basin, likely representing the main 3 stages/colours of the work (black, white, red), as in this relief (detail) on Notre Dame Cathedral depicting all the stages of alchemy (please see this new article on the Popess for more on Notre Dame alchemical reference).
+In both type 1 and type 2 Empress cards (covered by a block of colour in Conver), there is what resembles a triple flag under the basin, likely representing the main 3 stages/colours of the work (black, white, red), as in this relief (detail) on Notre Dame Cathedral depicting all the stages of alchemy (please see this new article on the Popess for more on Notre Dame alchemical reference).
 It might also represent the three philosophical elements; salt/body, sulphur/soul and mercury/spirit.

 Threefold alchemy ‘flag’ from Notre Dame, Noblet and Payen Empress details.